ISSN 1016-5169 | E-ISSN 1308-4488

 4Department of Cardiology, Istanbul University- Cerrahpasa, Cardiology Institute, Istanbul, Türkiye

-Objective: Exercise intolerance is hallmark of heart failure (HF), and skeletal muscle abnormalities and abdominal obesity are important noncardiac factors contributing to exercise intolerance.
-This study aimed to investigate the mediating roles of skeletal muscle strength and waist-to-height ratio (WtHR) in the relationship between muscle mass and exercise capacity in HF population.
+Objective: Exercise intolerance is a hallmark of heart failure (HF), and skeletal muscle abnormalities and abdominal obesity are important noncardiac factors contributing to this limitation.
+This study aimed to investigate the mediating roles of skeletal muscle strength and waist-to-height ratio (WtHR) in the relationship between muscle mass and exercise capacity in individuals with HF.

-Method: The cross-sectional study was conducted with 110 HF cases older than 18 years, classified as New York Heart Association (NYHA) functional class II and III.
-Assessments of exercise capacity, skeletal muscle mass, muscle strength, and WtHR were performed using the six-minute walk test, a Tanita device, a Jamar hydraulic handgrip dynamometer, and a tape measure, respectively.
-The mediation effects were assessed utilizing the bootstrapping method with a 95% confidence interval and parallel multiple mediation models, which was deemed significant when the intervals did not encompass zero.
+Method: This cross-sectional study included 110 patients with HF aged over 18 years who were classified as New York Heart Association (NYHA) functional class II or III.
+Exercise capacity, skeletal muscle mass, muscle strength, and WtHR were assessed using the six-minute walk test, a Tanita device, a Jamar hydraulic handgrip dynamometer, and a tape measure, respectively.
+Mediation effects were evaluated using the bootstrapping method with a 95% confidence interval and parallel multiple mediation models.
+Mediation was considered significant when the intervals did not include zero.

 Results: A significant correlation was observed between muscle mass and exercise capacity, with both muscle strength and WtHR acting as partial mediators in this relationship.
-After adjusting for age, sex, and NYHA status, the mediating effect of WtHR was found to be greater (30.6%) than that of muscle strength (17.9%).
-Despite these mediating effects, muscle mass had a direct effect of 51.5% on exercise capacity.
+After adjusting for age, sex, and NYHA class, the mediating effect of WtHR was greater (30.6%) than that of muscle strength (17.9%).
+Despite these mediating effects, muscle mass maintained a direct effect of 51.5% on exercise capacity.

-Conclusion: In individuals with HF, muscle mass is associated with exercise capacity both directly and indirectly via muscle strength and WtHR.
-Assessing these characteristics together provides the consideration of abdominal obesity, which is associated with reduced exercise capacity in this population.
+Conclusion: In individuals with HF, muscle mass is associated with exercise capacity both directly and indirectly through muscle strength and WtHR.
+Assessing these characteristics together may help account for the impact of abdominal obesity, which is associated with reduced exercise capacity in this population.

 Corresponding Author: Habibe Durdu